mediacloud/metadata-lib/README.md

 Media Cloud Metadata Extractor
 ==============================

-🚧 _under construction_ 🚧

 This is a package to extract a domain, title, publication date, text, and language content from the URL or text of an online news story.
 The methods for each are extracted from the larger [Media Cloud project](https://mediacloud.org), but also build on numerous 3rd party libraries.
 The metadata extracted includes:

 * the original URL of publication
 * a normalized URL useful for de-duplication
 * the canonical domain published on